xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-010.md

 Image import and export is a very important feature in Infinite Canvas, and through the exported image it can be interfaced with other tools.
 So while our canvas drawing capabilities are currently limited, it's good to think ahead about issues related to images.
 In this lesson you will learn the following:

--   Exporting canvas content to PNG, JPEG and SVG formats
+-   Exporting canvas content to PNG, JPEG, and SVG, and exporting time-based effects to GIF
 -   Rendering images in the canvas
 -   Extending the capabilities of SVG, using `stroke-alignment` as an example.